TLS certificate monitoring and inventory

 Continuously monitor the certificates used by your websites, APIs, and other TLS endpoints.
 Connects on a schedule and validates what’s presented during the TLS handshake.

 Alerts you before certificates expire using configurable thresholds.
-Optional alerts are also available for issues such as hostname mismatches, incomplete certificate chains and untrusted root certificates.
+Optional alerts are also available for issues such as hostname mismatches, incomplete certificate chains, and untrusted root certificates.

 Screenshot of CertObserver’s endpoint monitor list showing e.g. days until expiration.

-Email alerts
+Email and Slack alerts

-Receive alerts via email, sent to one or more recipients.
+Receive alerts via email, Slack, or both.

 Screenshot of a Slack notification stating that the certificate for example.com will expire in 7 days.